anuket-project/anuket-specifications/doc/common/chapter00.rst

 Following are a number of key architectural principles that apply to all Reference Architectures produced by the Anuket project:

-1. **Open source preference:** To ensure, by building on technology available in open source projects, that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready Cloud Infrastructure solution portfolio.
+1. **Open-source preference:** for building Cloud Infrastructure solutions, components and tools, using open-source technology.
-2. **Open APIs:** To enable interoperability and component substitution, and minimize integration efforts by using openly published API definitions.
+2. **Open APIs:** to enable interoperability, component substitution, and minimise integration efforts.
-3. **Separation of concerns:** To promote lifecycle independence of different architectural layers and modules (e.g. disaggregation of software from hardware).
+3. **Separation of concerns:** to promote lifecycle independence of different architectural layers and modules (e.g., disaggregation of software from hardware).
-4. **Automated lifecycle management:** To minimize costs of the end-to-end lifecycle, maintenance downtime (target zero downtime), avoid errors and discrepancies resulting from manual processes.
+4. **Automated lifecycle management:** to minimise the end-to-end lifecycle costs, maintenance downtime (target zero downtime), and errors resulting from manual processes.
-5. **Automated scalability:** To minimize costs and operational impacts through automated policy-driven scaling of workloads by enabling automated horizontal scalability of workloads.
+5. **Automated scalability:** of workloads to minimise costs and operational impacts.
-6. **Automated closed loop assurance:** To minimize operational costs and simplify Cloud Infrastructure platform operations by using automated fault resolution and performance optimization.
+6. **Automated closed loop assurance:** for fault resolution, simplification, and cost reduction of cloud operations.
-7. **Cloud nativeness:** To optimise the utilization of resources and enable operational efficiencies.
+7. **Cloud nativeness:** to optimise the utilisation of resources and enable operational efficiencies.
-8. **Security compliance:** To ensure the architecture follows the industry best security practices and is at all levels compliant to relevant security regulations.
+8. **Security compliance:** to ensure the architecture follows the industry best security practices and is at all levels compliant to relevant security regulations.
-9. **Resilience and Availability:** To allow High Availability and Resilience for hosted VNFs, and to avoid Single Point of Failure.
+9. **Resilience and Availability:** to withstand Single Point of Failure.

 Scope
 =====